This is a collection of the incredibly beautiful antique insect art by Joris Hoefnagel.

 Hoefnagel did not paint all the works in the book but rather copied from other artists’ works.
 These included a series of drawings by the Antwerp animal painter Hans Verhagen den Stommen and woodcuts from Konrad Gessner’s Historia Animalium.

-Hoefnagels’ wonderful book of the natural world was a very important piece of 16th-century science.
+Hoefnagels’ excellent book on the natural world was critical to 16th-century science.
 It provided a compendium of the entire known animal world at that time.

-These insect illustrations also had an influence on the famous Flemish and Dutch still life art.
-Especially, the still life flower paintings that often featured insects too.
+These insect illustrations also influenced the famous Flemish and Dutch still-life art.
+Especially the still-life flower paintings that often featured insects too.

 The downloaded insect paintings will be of a higher resolution than the images below.

-To download the antique Insect Art prints just click on the highlighted title link and a larger image of the insect drawings will open in a new window in your browser.
+To download the antique Insect Art prints, click on the highlighted title link, and a larger image of the insect drawings will open in a new window in your browser.
 You can then print this image or save it to your hard drive.

 1. Insect Art Plate 5 Stag Beetle

-The name stag beetle is due to the large and distinctive mandibles found on the males of most species, which resemble the antlers of stags.
+The name stag beetle is due to the large and distinctive mandibles found on the males of most species, which resemble the stags’ antlers.

 2. Insect Art Plate 9 Yellow Butterflies